-Tower Resources Ltd. (formerly Tower Energy Ltd.) (the "Company") is incorporated under the Business Corporations Act (BC) and is listed on the TSX Venture Exchange.
-The principal business of the Company is mineral exploration and development of underexplored precious metal projects in the Province of British Columbia, Canada.
+Tower Resources Ltd. (the "Company") is incorporated under the Business Corporations Act (BC) and is listed on the TSX Venture Exchange ("TSX-V").
+The principal business of the Company is the acquisition and exploration of exploration and evaluation assets in the Province of British Columbia, Canada.